rok-star/build-system/README.md

 ### What is it?

-Clang based build system that you can leverage using TypeScript and Deno.
+Clang based build system, for C/C++ projects, that you can leverage using TypeScript and Deno.

 ### Usage